bitpressio/bitpressio.github.io/_posts/2018-08-29-docker-php-video-course-outline.md

 *The module is available in the __Complete Video Bundle__.*

 A full series on building a Docker environment with a Laravel project, helping you learn the ins and outs of setting up Docker within a PHP project.
-I am planning two additional modules for those that purcase the __Complete Video Bundle__: WordPress and Kubernetes deployments with Google Cloud.

 1. Getting Started
 2. Copying files in and out of Docker images